MastodonC/witan.models.demography/doc/intro.md

 ### Migration

 The net migration projections are calculated based on historic movement of both domestic and international migrants.
 Migrants are further characterised as either in- or out-migrants, combining this information to project the net-migration.
+Projections of international in-migrants can be modifed with the Brexit parameter, which can be adjusted to estimate the impact of Brexit on the overall population projection.

 ### Core
 The core module takes historic population data as well as projections from each of the components of change (above) to calculate the  population for each projected year.